 This workshop covers all computer applications using High Performance Computing (HPC) in the field of fusion research.
-These include, but are not limited to, numerical simulations in the following areas:
+These include, but are not limited to, numerical simulations for Fusion physics, technology and materials in the following areas:

 - Energy and particle transport

-- Plasma hydrodynamics including linear, nonlinear and/or extended MHD
+- Hydrodynamics, including linear, nonlinear and/or extended MHD

 - Plasma instabilities

 - Heating, fueling and current drive